 While the head height is fine, note that there isn’t much leg room for older kids.
 As a point of reference, it was short on legroom for a tall 4.5 year old, though admittedly, not many 4.5 year olds will still ride in a stroller.

 When it comes to seat fabrics, those on the Bumbleride are oooh la la.
 The company uses eco-friendly Oeko-Tex Standard 100 Class fabrics, certifiably free from harmful chemicals.
 Everything is PVC- and phthalate-free and doesn’t use fire retardants or polyurethane foam.
 The materials also wick away moisture and regulate body temperature, plus the seat pads are removable and machine washable.
 Learn more about Bumbleride’s commitment to earth-friendly materials here.

 Car Seat Compatibility

-Attention twin parents: unlike the Britax B-Lively Double, Valco Baby Neo Twin, Baby Jogger City Mini Double, or the City Mini GT Double, etc., the Bumbleride Indie Twin accepts two car seats at the same time.
+Attention twin parents: unlike the Britax B-Lively Double, Valco Baby Neo Twin, or the City Mini GT2 Double, etc., the Bumbleride Indie Twin accepts two car seats at the same time.
 It also accepts two infant bassinets.
 Yay!
 Yes, this stroller is one of our top picks for twins or two kids very close in age.

 - Maxi Cosi Max 30, Mico and AP